 Web of Science was used to acquire peer-reviewed articles that may have been relevant to the topic at hand.
 Key terms including; plant*, facilitation*, shrub*, animal*, and density* will be used, in varying combinations, to find relevant articles.
 A bar graph was generated to display the number of papers corresponding to the variety of key words searched.
-In addition, a PRISMA diagram was generated to show the flow of filtering out papers that would be relavent to the synthesis of the chapter and those that would not be relevant for this particular study.
+In addition, a PRISMA diagram was generated to show the flow of filtering out papers that would be relevent to the synthesis of the chapter and those that would not be relevant for this particular study.

-The papers acquired are loaded onto a digital library (Zotaro) with other articles that may prove to be relevant.
+The papers acquired are loaded onto a digital library (Zotero) with other articles that may prove to be relevant.
 These articles will undergo a personal review and any that contain relevant content that may prove useful in answering the research questions will be saved and further analysis will be done.
 The papers must include interactions (direct, indirect or both), provide information on the population of the species in the area and must include coordinates and a biome relevant to the study.

 Progress to Date: